 A third major consideration is that it is not enough to merely show that a truck driver or equipment malfunction caused an accident that resulted in juries or death.
 To collect on insurance claims or succeed with a civil lawsuit, the victim must show that a specific act of negligence or instance of reckless behavior led to the crash.
 The victim must then show that the crash created the harm he or she suffered.

 Proving negligence or recklessness and a causal relationship requires accessing and analyzing police reports, vehicle and equipment inspection sheets, hours of operation logs, truck “black box” data, and maintenance records.
 Working with a knowledgeable Columbus truck accident lawyer will help the victim get and make sense of all that information.
-The attorney can also handle communications with insurance company representatives and represent his or his client in court.
+The attorney can also handle communications with insurance company representatives and represent his or her client in court.